KentrilDespair/Minimize-DFA/README.md

 4. <final states> can be empty, in that case it is just an empty line.
 5. Transition rules are considered as a finite set (duplicate transitions are skipped), that can be omitted.
+6. Any number of newlines after the last transition rule is ignored.

 ### Output MFA
 1. <states> are sorted, from zero ascending, continously.